-Watauga Lake, or Lake Watauga as it is sometimes called, is 16.3 miles long and covers 6,430 acres (10.05 square miles).
-Its maximum depth at full pool is estimated at 305 feet -- and 265 feet at the dam.
-According to the TVA's Rerervoir Operations Study (2004), Watauga Lake boasts 104.9 miles of shoreline.
+Watauga Lake, aka Lake Watauga, is 16.2 miles long and covers 6,430 acres (10.05 square miles).
+At full pool, it's 265 feet deep at the dam and 305 feet at its deepest.
+According to the TVA's Reservoir Operations Study (2004), Watauga Lake boasts 104.9 miles of shoreline.
 Just 47 miles of shoreline are privately owned.
 Many of those 47 "private" miles are below the 100-year flood plain (1,975 feet above sea level) and can accommodate only temporary structures like RVs and campers.
 The other 58 miles of shoreline are public land.
 Most of those 58 are part of Cherokee National Forest and can never be developed, helping Watauga Lake to remain the TVA's most beautiful and pristine mountain-surrounded lake.

 Watauga Lake's water level usually drops seasonally by as much as 10 feet to about 1,949 feet above sea level.
 In times of drought, like 2007-2008, the water level can drop by 20 feet or more.
 The TVA tries to maintain "full pool" during summer months -- Watauga Lake's peak recreational season.
 Off-season the water level is typically 1,949 feet above sea level, anticipating spring rains and snow-melt from the surrounding Appalachian Mountains.
 [For a mobile app that shows water levels, follow the previous link.]